-Each student is required to successfully complete 67 percent of all credit hours attempted, which also include transfer hours.
-Attempted hours are credit hours that the student is enrolled in after the drop/add period and includes grades of A, B, C, D, F, IP, I, and W.
+Each student is required to successfully complete 67% of all credit hours scheduled, which also include transfer hours.
+Scheduled hours are credit hours that the student is enrolled in after the Drop-Add period and includes grades of A, B, C, D, F, IP, I and W. (Note: IP = Incomplete Passing, I = Incomplete, and W = Withdraw.)

-Example: Charles has attempted 35 credit hours at Bishop State Community College and transferred 20 credits into his program from Grambling State University.
-To retain his financial aid eligibility, Charles is required to complete 67%, or 36.85 credit hours, of the total attempted credit hours $(35+20=55 \times 67\%=36.85)$ credits).
+Example: Charles has scheduled 35 credit hours at Bishop State Community College and transferred 20 credits into his program from Grambling State University.
+To retain his financial aid eligibility, Charles is required to complete 67%, or 36.85 of the total scheduled credit hours.
+This was calculated by adding his total hours (35 + 20 = 55) multiplied by 67%.